The 7 Best Budget Studio Monitors for Home Studios (2022)

 They can pack a punch if you want them to since they have 25-watt power output.
 All in all, this is a great buy for anyone looking to get quality small studio monitors for a great price.

 If you’re looking to go higher class, Yamaha HS5 is a great way to start.
 Coming from an iconic manufacturer, HS5 is a revisited version of the Yamaha HS series way back from the ’70s.
 You can opt to buy a single one or a pair and you can choose the color of the casing.

-We finish off this list with another higher-end option.
-KRK Rokit G4 is a great studio monitor, that comes with 5.25” woofer and 1” tweeter.
+KRK Rokit G4 is a great studio monitor, that comes with a 5.25” woofer and 1” tweeter.
 The best thing about this monitor is the active tuning app that comes with it.
 The monitors already come with an LCD screen to help you set up your EQ settings, but if you connect it to the app, you can get the ultimate control over your monitor setup.

 This is a great option for anyone looking to spend a little more to get a quality set of monitors.

 6. Edifier R1280T

 The Edifier R1280T is one of the most popular and top-selling budget studio monitors and for good reason!
 Their design is simply breathtaking as you can see why these are such a popular choice.

 These monitors, aside from amazing aesthetics, come with some handy components and options.
 They have 2 AUX inputs, volume, bass, and treble options, as well as a very good sound quality considering the price of these.

 With moderate durability, these monitors make for a great addition, not only quality-wise but also aesthetic-wise.
 A home studio with great sound and great looks!